24 Great Reasons to Support the Iran Nuclear Disarmament Agreement

-2. Sanctions alone aren’t preventing Iran from developing nuclear weapons.
+2. Sanctions alone weren’t preventing Iran from developing nuclear weapons.

-The tough international sanctions have succeeded in hurting Iran’s economy, which has helped bring Iran to the bargaining table.
-But they have done very little to slow down Iran’s nuclear program.
-If we continue with the sanctions without any other diplomatic solution, Iran will continue making progress on their nuclear weapons program.
+The tough international sanctions succeeded in hurting Iran’s economy and helped bring Iran to the bargaining table.
+But they did very little to slow down Iran’s nuclear program.
+Simply continuing with the sanctions without any other diplomatic solution, did not stop Iran from making progress on their nuclear weapons program.

 3. The Nuclear agreement forces Iran to give up 98% of all highly enriched uranium.

-The agreement reduces Iran’s current stockpile of low-enriched uranium, which can be processed into bomb-grade fuel, by 98 percent for 15 years.
+The agreement reduced Iran’s stockpile of low-enriched uranium, which can be processed into bomb-grade fuel, by 98 percent for 15 years.

 4. Iran has to give up 65% of all centrifuges.